|

 ENGINE 2 MAKES EVERGREEN HOUSE FIRE

-Second Due House Fire
+First In On Second Due House Fire October 5, 2006

-on fire in the 100 block of Langford Drive.
+fire in the 100 block of Langford Drive.
 Reservoir FD 1

 marked on the scene first advised he had a single story residential